13

 She straightened, like posture could mask intention.
 "I did."

-but because I wanted her to feel every second of what she’d just crossed.
+A long silence followed.
+Not because I didn't know what to say, but because I wanted her to feel every second of what she'd just crossed.

-“Take them back,” I said finally.
-Flat.
-Precise.
+"Take them back," I said flatly.

 She blinked.
-That caught her— not because she was hurt, but because she hadn’t considered no to be an option.
+That caught her, not because she was hurt, but because she hadn't considered no to be an option.

 A long beat passed.
 My gaze remained on her, sharp and unmoved.